Lataif-e-Sitta: Ḥal (State), Maqam (Station), or Laṭīfa

-Divine Names or laṭāʾif
+Divine Names or Laṭāʾif

 The Divine Names of God in Islam are understood by Sufism to refer (in the great majority of cases) to the relational action, functioning, or appearance of transcendental Divine Attributes/Qualities in immanent, manifest reality.

-The laṭāʾif, in contrast, while capable of being experienced indirectly through the somatic, emotional, and mental states they pattern in conventional experience, are primarily direct transcendental experiences of Divine Attributes themselves.
+The Laṭāʾif, in contrast, while capable of being experienced indirectly through the somatic, emotional, and mental states they pattern in conventional experience, are primarily direct transcendental experiences of Divine Attributes themselves.

-There appears to be no consensus that the laṭā’if are directly related to the Divine Names.
+There appears to be no consensus about how the Laṭā’if are related to the Divine Names.

-The laṭāʾif outside Sufism
+The Laṭāʾif outside Sufism

-In addition to Sufism itself, the laṭāʾif are also found in certain spiritual teachings whose founders have been influenced by Sufism.
+In addition to Sufism itself, the Laṭāʾif are also found in certain spiritual teachings whose founders have been influenced by Sufism.

 The Fourth Way

 The Fourth Way is an approach to human self-development introduced to Europe in the early 20th century by George Gurdjieff (1867-1949) and his student P.D.
 Ouspensky (1878-1947).
 Substantial parts of the teaching are thought to be derived from Naqshbandi Sufism.

 For example, there are said to be seven Centers (Fourth Way) within human beings that organise specific functions: